 Having reviewed the cash flow forecasts used in valuing the Company's investments, the assumptions used in determining these cash flows and the projected results for the Company over the period of the expected operating life of the assets owned by its investee companies, the Directors have a reasonable expectation the Company will receive returns over a period of five years which will be at a sufficient level to ensure the viability of the Company with a reasonable degree of certainty.
 Although the degree of certainty over key assumptions diminishes over time, the Directors' view is there no reason to suggest the Company would not be viable beyond a period of five years.
+The Directors' have also tested the ability of the Company to remain viable under several negative scenarios and are satisfied that the Company is viable under these scenerios.

-Future developments of the Company are discussed in detail in the business model and investment policy sections of the Strategic Report on page 8.
+Future developments of the Company are discussed in detail in the business model and investment policy sections of the Strategic Report on page 6.